Greenville Car Accident Lawyer

 Front End Accidents

-Side collisions are a third type of common car accident in North Carolina that happens most often at intersections.
-This type of accident occurs when one vehicle improperly enters the intersection when they do not have the stoplight or the right of way.
-Side collisions can happen when a car runs a red light or makes a turn without checking for oncoming traffic.
-This type of accident can cause significant injuries to the victim, especially if they are impacted on the driver’s side of the vehicle.
+One example of a side collision is when a car runs a red light or makes a turn without checking for oncoming traffic.
+These types of accidents can cause significant injuries to the victim, especially if the impact is on the driver’s side of the vehicle.
 An experienced car accident lawyer can review the facts of your case and explain how the type of car accident may affect your claims.

-Rollover accidents can occur when a vehicle tries to accelerate in soft soil or when it rides up on a guardrail or curb.
-Vehicles can also roll onto their side or their hoods when a driver attempts to make a turn while going fast downhill.
 Rollover accidents are particularly dangerous, especially if a passenger is not wearing a seatbelt.
-Occupants can be violently tossed about and are at risk of breaking their necks, which can lead to paralysis or death.
+Occupants can be violently tossed about and are at risk of damaging their spinal cord, which can lead to paralysis or death.

 Car Accident Injuries

 Car accident victims can suffer injuries that range from relatively mild to life-threatening.
 In our experience, we have seen clients who have suffered from the following:

 - Soft tissue injuries like sprains, strains, and bruises.
 Although these injuries will usually heal in a couple of months, more serious soft-tissue injuries might require surgery.

 - A first-degree burn can heal on its own after being cleaned, but more serious third-degree burns will require skin grafts and could result in amputation of affected limbs.